azurebigcompute/BigComputeLabs/CycleCloud/README.md

     [root@cycleserver ~]$ cyclecloud initialize

 Note: supply the admin username and password specified when creating the initial CycleCloud user account.
+The CycleServer URL is the FQDN of the cycleserver, for example https://cycleserver63i64inm.westeurope.cloudapp.azure.com

 ### 6.3 Connecting to the Grid Engine Master